ordepdev/ordepdev.github.io/_drafts/merkle-trees.md

 }
 ```

-And, finally, the Merkle Tree it self.
+And, finally, the Merkle Tree itself.
 For simplicity,
-it should contain its _merkle root_ and the actual tree
+it should contain its _Merkle root_ and the actual tree
-representation, starting with the _root_ until the _leafs_.
+representation, starting with the _root_ until the _leaves_.

 ```elixir
 defstruct [:root, :tree]